Agim Zeka

-Agim Sali Zeka (born 6 September 1998) is a professional footballer who plays as a right winger for Spanish club Murcia.
+Agim Sali Zeka (born 6 September 1998) is a professional footballer who plays as a right winger for Drenica.
 Born in Yugoslavia, he represented Albania at youth level.

 Club career

 Early career and Skënderbeu Korçë

 Zeka at the age of six started playing football in Prishtina, where he has played in all age groups.
 In January 2015, due to ignorance by the Prishtina's staff, Zeka was loaned to the youth team of KEK, where after the end of the loan, he returned to Prishtina until January 2016, where he joined the U19 team of the Albanian club Skënderbeu Korçë.
 On 21 February 2016, Zeka made his debut with Skënderbeu Korçë U19 in a league match against Besa Kavajë U19 after coming on as a substitute at 42nd minute in place of Andis Foto and scored his side's second goal during a 9–0 home win.

 Promotion to the first team

 In 2016–17 season, Zeka is promoted to the first team of Skënderbeu Korçë, which competed in the Kategoria Superiore, which is the top tier of football in the country.
 On 28 September 2016, he made his debut with Skënderbeu Korçë in the 2016–17 Albanian Cup first round against Butrinti after being named in the starting line-up.